-The Model 525B is certified to the requirements of U.S. 14 CFR Part 23, Commuter Category, including day, night, VFR, IFR, and flight into known icing conditions.
-It is also certified for single pilot operations for U.S. registered aircraft.
-The Citation CJ3 is compliant with all RVSM certification requirements.
-(Note: specific approval is required for operation within RVSM airspace; Cessna offers a feebased service to assist with this process.)
+The Model 525 is certified to the requirements of U.S. 14 CFR Part 23 including day, night, VFR, IFR, and flight-into-known icing conditions.
+It is also certified for single pilot operations.
+The Citation CJ1+ is compliant with all RVSM certification requirements.
+(Note: specific approval is required for operation within RVSM airspace; Cessna offers a fee-based service to assist with this process.)